gravitee-io/gravitee-platform-docs/docs/am/4.0/README.md

 Gravitee Access Management (AM) is a flexible, lightweight and easy-to-use open-source Identity and Access Management (IAM) solution.
 It offers a centralized authentication and authorization service to deliver secure access for authorized users to your applications and APIs from any device.

-With its intuitive, centralized design and easy integration with our API Management product, Access Management is the natural Identity and Access Management platform choice for our customers.
+With its intuitive, centralized design, and easy integration with our API Management product, Access Management is the natural Identity and Access Management platform choice for our customers.

 ## Use cases